-Ingrow is home RAILSTORY featuring two award winning railway themed museums – The Museum of Rail Travel, run by the Vintage Carriages Trust and Ingrow Loco, operated by the Bahamas Locomotive Society.
-Museum of Rail Travel
+Ingrow is home RAIL STORY, a partnership between the Vintage Carriages Trust, Bahamas Locomotive Society and the Keighley & Worth Valley Railway featuring two award winning railway themed museums – The Museum of Rail Travel, run by the Vintage Carriages Trust (VCT) and Ingrow Loco, operated by the Bahamas Locomotive Society (BLS).

 You will find the Museum of Rail Travel at the very far end of the Ingrow West Station site, 200 yards from the main entrance.
 You don’t have to be a railway enthusiast to enjoy the delights of this museum which houses several beautifully restored Victorian and Edwardian carriages.
 Throughout the museum there are displays of signs, posters and small exhibits from the railway of yesteryear now swept away as modernisation gripped the railway network.